roicostas/docker-squid/README.md

 Squid proxy which avoids sending local network trafic to a remote proxy

-Simplify proxy configuration for local development
+Simplifies proxy configuration for local development

 + Configure a remote (parent) proxy with standard environment variables
 + Connections to local servers go directly to them
 + External connections go through the parent proxy